 Flexibility to pay less

 When you join the Scheme, you will be placed in the main section of the Scheme.
-However, once you are a member of the Scheme you will be able to elect in writing, at any time, to move to the 50/50 section if you wish.
+However, once you are a member you will be able to elect in writing, at any time, to move to the 50/50 section if you wish.

 In the 50/50 section you pay half your normal contributions.
-This flexibility may be useful during times of financial hardship as it allows you to remain in the Scheme, building up valuable pension benefits, instead of opting out of the Scheme.
+This flexibility may be useful during times of financial hardship as it allows you to remain in the Scheme, building up valuable pension benefits, instead of opting out.

 A 50/50 option form is available from your employer.
 If you have more than one job in which you contribute to the Scheme, you would need to specify in which of the jobs you wish to move to the 50/50 section.

-If you elect for 50/50, you would be moved to that section from the next available pay period.
-You would then start paying half your normal contributions and build up half your normal pension during the time you are in that section.
-When you make an election for the 50/50 section, your employer must provide you with information on the effect this will have on your benefits in the Scheme.
+If you elect for the 50/50 section, you would be moved to that section from the next available pay period.
+You would then start paying half your normal contributions and build up half your normal pension while you are in that section.
+When you make an election for the 50/50 section, your employer must provide you with information on the effect this will have on your Scheme benefits.

-If you were to die in service whilst in the 50/50 section of the Scheme, the lump sum death grant and any survivor pensions would be worked out as if you were in the main section of the Scheme.
-If you are awarded an ill health pension, the amount of enhanced pension added to your pension account is worked out as if you were in the main section of the Scheme.
+If you were to die in service whilst in the 50/50 section, the lump sum death grant and any survivor pensions would be worked out as if you were in the main section.
+If you are awarded an ill health pension, the amount of enhanced pension added to your pension account is also worked out as if you were in the main section.

 The 50/50 section is designed to be a short-term option for when times are tough financially.
-Because of this, your employer must re-enrol you back into the main section of the Scheme approximately three years from the date they first have to comply with the automatic enrolment provisions (and approximately every three years after that).
-If you wished to continue in the 50/50 section at that point you would need to make another election to remain in the 50/50 section.
+Because of this, your employer must re-enrol you back into the main section approximately three years from the date they first have to comply with the automatic enrolment provisions (and approximately every three years after that).
+If you wished to continue in the 50/50 section at that point you would need to make another election.

 There is no limit to the number of times you can elect to move between the main and the 50/50 sections.